PostGraphDB/PostGraph.github.io/docs/02-Datatypes/05-gtype/03-numeric.md

 We use the following terms below: The precision of a numeric is the total count of significant digits in the whole number, that is, the number of digits to both sides of the decimal point.
 The scale of a numeric is the count of decimal digits in the fractional part, to the right of the decimal point.
 So the number 23.5141 has a precision of 6 and a scale of 4.
 Integers can be considered to have a scale of zero.

-PostGraph creates an “unconstrained numeric” column in which numeric values of any length can be stored, up to the implementation limits.
-A column of this kind will not coerce input values to any particular scale, whereas numeric columns with a declared scale will coerce input values to that scale.

 Numeric values are physically stored without any extra leading or trailing zeroes.